Travelling to New Zealand?

 How to prepare for your arrival and what risk items to declare

-This biosecurity video will help you understand the importance of protecting New Zealand from unwanted pests and diseases.
+Watch our biosecurity inflight video below.
+It will help you understand the importance of protecting New Zealand from unwanted pests and diseases.

 Transcript – show/hide